KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Method

 \subsection{Pre-RoPE Key Quantization}

-One issue when quantizing Keys is to deal with the rotary positional embedding (RoPE), which is applied to Keys and Queries in most public LLMs, including LLaMA and LLaMA-2 \cite{su2023roformer}.
-Given Query and Key vectors $Q_m = W_q*x_m$ and $K_n = W_k*x_n$ at positions $m$ and $n$ in the sequence, RoPE is applied as position-dependent rotations to each of these vectors to obtain $\tilde{Q}_m$ and $\tilde{K}_n$.
+One issue when quantizing Keys is handling the rotary positional embedding (RoPE), which is applied to Keys and Queries in most public LLMs, including LLaMA and Llama-2 \cite{su2023roformer}.
+Given Query and Key vectors $Q_m = W_q*x_m$ and $K_n = W_k*x_n$ at positions $m$ and $n$ in the sequence, RoPE is applied as position-dependent rotations to each of these vectors to obtain $\tilde{Q}_m = R^d_{\theta,m}\cdot Q_m$ and $\tilde{K}_n = R^d_{\theta,n}\cdot K_n$.
 This embeds the relative position between a Query and Key vector as an amount of an angle that is a multiple of its position index.
-Formally, RoPE is applied in self attention as follows:

-The Query vectors computed at each iteration will have RoPE applied ($\tilde{Q}_m$).
-When caching Key vectors, we need to either cache $\tilde{K}_n$, or else we need to cache $K_n$ and apply $R^d_{\theta,n}$ on-the-fly during inference.
+When caching Key vectors, we therefore need to either cache $\tilde{K}_n$, or else we need to cache $K_n$ and apply $R^d_{\theta,n}$ on-the-fly during inference.
 The challenge with caching Key vectors after applying this rotation is that it leads to mixing pairs of channels by different amounts for different positions in the sequence, as shown in \appref{sec:appendix-rope} (since it jointly rotates pairs of channels by different angles depending on the position in the sequence).
 The post-RoPE activation distribution is also shown in~\fref{fig:activation-distribution}, demonstrating how the rotation between pairs of channels leads to less consistent channel magnitudes.
 This makes it harder to quantize Key activation channels which would typically have consistent large-magnitude values.
 This motivated our investigation into whether we could perform \textit{pre-RoPE} Key quantization (meaning that we quantize $K_n$) and then efficiently apply the positional embeddings on-the-fly after dequantization.
-The benefits of pre-RoPE Key quantization are highlighted in \appref{sec:results-pre-rope}, yielding 0.65 perplexity improvement on Wikitext-2 for 3-bit LLaMA-7B quantization.
+The benefits of pre-RoPE Key quantization are highlighted in \appref{sec:results-pre-rope}, yielding 0.82 perplexity improvement on Wikitext-2 for 3-bit LLaMA-7B quantization.
 To be able to quantize Keys pre-RoPE, we develop a fused kernel to efficiently apply RoPE post-dequantization (the details of this approach will be discussed in \sref{sec:kernel-imp}).